manjotmb20/Handwritten-Digit-recognizer/README.md

-# Handwritten-Digit-recognizer
+# Handwritten_digits_recognition

-This program uses OpenCV Run generateClassifier.py and then performRecognition.py
+This program uses OpenCV
+Run generateClassifier.py and then performRecognition.py